MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-outlook.md

 ms.search.keywords: SMTP, mail, Microsoft 365
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: ee9587b323fe1b104a85319eba03bfdcfce8c13e
+ms.openlocfilehash: 2c8746098081a8f0b961f6ab2efd11c491104acc
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: f9a190933eadf4608f591e2f1b04c69f1e5c0dc7
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 05/28/2021
-ms.locfileid: "5777448"
+ms.locfileid: "6115393"
 ---
 # <a name="using-business-central-as-your-business-inbox-in-outlook"></a>Using Business Central as your Business Inbox in Outlook

-[!INCLUDE[prod_short](includes/prod_short.md)] introduces the ability to manage business interactions with your customers and vendors, directly in Microsoft Outlook.
-With the [!INCLUDE[prod_short](includes/prod_short.md)] Outlook add-ins, you can see financial data related to customers and vendors, as well as create and send financial documents, such as quotes and invoices.
+[!INCLUDE[prod_short](includes/prod_short.md)] introduces the ability to manage business interactions with your customers and suppliers, directly in Microsoft Outlook.
+With the [!INCLUDE[prod_short](includes/prod_short.md)] Outlook add-ins, you can see financial data related to customers and suppliers, as well as create and send financial documents, such as quotes and invoices.

 ## <a name="getting-the-add-in"></a>Getting the Add-in
 It is easy to get started with the [!INCLUDE[prod_short](includes/prod_short.md)] add-in for Outlook.
 In the **Set up your Business Inbox in Outlook** assisted setup guide, you can set up the connection for yourself or for your organisation if your organisation uses Microsoft 365.
 Simply specify your Microsoft 365 user name and password, if you are prompted, and tell us if you want to receive a sample email message.
 The [!INCLUDE[prod_short](includes/prod_short.md)] add-ins are then automatically added to your Outlook.
 For more information, see [Minimum Requirements for Outlook](product-requirements.md#outlook).